txtdirect/website/content/docs/specification/content.md

 ## Description

-Sometimes you may need to redirect a request separate endpoints based on the request's path content. `path` type runs a regular expression which can be our default regex or a custom regex from the TXT record.
-Then uses the matches from that expression to generate a zone address and find final record to use it for redirecting the request.
+Sometimes you may need to redirect a request coming into a single host/domain to separate locations based on the request's path.
+One common use-case is a URL shortener.
+`path` type extracts each directory by default.
+Each directory is used to generate a new sub zone to fetch the TXT record from.
+To reorder the default order you can use the `from=` field.

 `path` also contains some additional configuration to process the request's path.
-For example by using `from=` field inside a `path` record you can define how we should order the matches from the expression on the request's path to generate the next zone address.
-Or add the `re=` field to use a custom regex instead of our default on the request's path.
+The `re=` field enables use of a custom regex to control which data is used to construct the sub zones, where TXT record data is fetched.

 ### Path Sanitization

-To use the request's path for generating the zone address we need normalize the path into allowed DNS chars.
-For example we need to replace `.`(dot) into `-`(dash) to keep each match in its own zone.
+To use the request's path for generating the zone address it needs to be normalized into allowed DNS chars.
+For example `.`(dot) is replaced with `-`(dash) to keep each match in its own zone.
 You can visit [RFC1034](https://tools.ietf.org/html/rfc1034) for more information about the allowed chars.

-After this step we run our default regex or the custom regex from `re=` field on the request's path.
-If `from=` is not available we first revert order of matches from the expression then join them with request's host to generate the next zone in the chain.
-But if `from=` is availabe, we use the given order instead of reverting.
+The request's path is used to construct the zone address, which provides the redirect data used for this specific path.
+By default each directory is extracted and the order reverted meaning the less specific zone will come first:
+`example.com/firstDirectory/secondDirectory/ -> secondDirectory.firstDirectory.example.com`
+A custom ordering can be achieved by using the `from=` field.
+It will reorder the sub zones accordingly.
+If a custom regex is configured with the `re=` field each match is used as a sub zone.
+Ordering can be modified by using named matches.
+The default ordering will use the first match as the first sub zone and continue until there are no new matches.

 ## Record Fields